hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 # Architecture

-This document is designed to provide a simple overview of Auxio's architecture and where code resides/should reside.
-It will be updated as aspects about Auxio change.
+This document is designed to provide a simple overview of Bugloos-Player architecture and where code resides/should reside.
+It will be updated as aspects about bugloos_player change.

 #### Code structure

-Auxio's codebase is mostly centered around 4 different types of code.
+Bugloos-Player codebase is mostly centered around 4 different types of code.

 - UIs: Fragments, RecyclerView items, and Activities are part of this class.
 All of them should have little data logic in them and should primarily focus on displaying information in their UIs.
 - ViewModels: These usually contain data and values that a UI can display, along with doing data processing.
 The data often takes the form of `MutableLiveData` or `LiveData`, which can be observed.
-- Shared Objects: These are the fundamental building blocks of Auxio, and exist at the process level.
+- Shared Objects: These are the fundamental building blocks of bugloos_player, and exist at the process level.
 These are usually retrieved using `getInstance` or a similar function.
 Shared Objects should be avoided in UIs, as their volatility can cause problems.
 Its better to use a ViewModel and their exposed data instead.
 - Utilities: These are largely found in the `.ui`, `.music`, and `.coil` packages, taking the form of standalone or extension functions that can be used anywhere.

 Ideally, UIs should only be talking to ViewModels, ViewModels should only be talking to the Shared Objects, and Shared Objects should only be talking to other shared objects.
 All objects can use the utility functions.

 #### UI Structure

-Auxio only has one activity, that being `MainActivity`.
+bugloos_player only has one activity, that being `MainActivity`.
 When adding a new UI, it should be added as a `Fragment` or a `RecyclerView` item depending on the situation.

 Databinding should *always* be used instead of `findViewById`.
 Use `by memberBinding` if the binding needs to be a member variable in order to avoid memory leaks.